trezitorul/qudi-Purdue-modules/docs/source/index.rst

    Please put the right
    .rst file in the right directory.
-PLEASE DO NOT MOVE ANY FILES WITHOUT CONFIRMATION.
+PLEASE DO NOT MOVE ANY FILES WITHOUT PERMISSION.
 THIS WILL INTERFERE WITH THE RENDERING OF THE DOCUMENTATION.